ajeetraina/kubefeeds/README.md

 3. **GitHub Release Tracking**: The system monitors new releases of Kubernetes and popular ecosystem tools, keeping you informed of the latest versions

 4. **Automated Publishing**: Content is committed to the repository via GitHub Actions and Jekyll builds and deploys the site to GitHub Pages

 ## ?
+Deployment Workflow

+KubeFeeds uses a streamlined GitHub Actions workflow to automatically build and deploy the site:

+1. **Unified Deployment**: We use a single, optimized workflow (`jekyll-deploy.yml`) that handles all build and deployment tasks

+2. **Automated Builds**: The site is automatically rebuilt and deployed whenever changes are pushed to the main branch

+3. **Manual Deployments**: You can manually trigger a deployment by going to the Actions tab and running the "Build and deploy Jekyll site to GitHub Pages" workflow

+4. **Caching for Speed**: Dependencies are cached for faster builds

+5. **GitHub Pages Integration**: The workflow uses GitHub's official Pages deployment actions for reliable publishing

+## ?
 Visit Our Blog